 I’m glad they mentioned this one.
-Too many people are stumped as to why their contests fail (a post coming on that later), and the main reason is because they create such a high barrier of entry.
+Too many people are stumped as to why their contests fail (a post coming on that later), and the main reason is that they create such a high barrier to entry.

 - Read Pinterest’s anti-spam measures to keep your contest fun and useful.